 In 2018 the School of Industrial Design joined forces with CREATE-X, an institute-wide program designed to give students the skills and knowledge to pursue entrepreneurial opportunities.
 A new CREATE-X Industrial Design Award was created to encourage more ID students to participate and ensure ID students have a place in the program.

 - The first winner of the award is: Team Undertone: Kristin Andreassen and Leyla Larsson.
 Their winning product is a wearable that detects cervical cancer at a precancerous stage.

 The Orange Sparkle Ball | Make 10 Award

-The School of Industrial Design presents The Orange Sparkle Ball | Make 10 Award, which recognizes entrepreneurship and innovation.
-It is given each spring to the students presenting products for sale at the Make 10 event and recognizes products that exhibit innovation, manufacturability, and marketability.
-The 2016 winners are:
+The School of Industrial Design each spring presents The Orange Sparkle Ball | Make 10 Award, which recognizes entrepreneurship and innovation.
+It is given to the students presenting products for sale at the Make 10 event and recognizes products that exhibit innovation, manufacturability, and marketability.